Ada-C18/js-adagrams/README.md

 - Returns `true` if every letter in the `input` word is available (in the right quantities) in the `lettersInHand`
 - Returns `false` if not; if there is a letter in `input` that is not present in the `lettersInHand` or has too much of compared to the `lettersInHand`

 ### Wave 3

-We want a function that returns the score of a given word as defined by the Adagrams game.
+TODO We want a function that returns the score of a given word as defined by the Adagrams game.

 Implement the function named `scoreWord` in `src/adagrams.js`.
 This method should have the following properties: